cosmos/cosmos-sdk/docs/spec/staking/old/spec.md

   `candidate.Adjustment` must be set to the value of `canidate.Count` for the height which the candidate is added on the validator set.
 - The feePool of a new delegator bond will be 0 for the height at which the bond was added.
-This is achieved by setting `DelegatorBond.FeeWithdrawalHeight` to the height which the bond was added.
+This is achieved by setting `Delegation.FeeWithdrawalHeight` to the height which the bond was added.